How to Transfer Ownership of an LLC Properly? (The Easy Way)

 Shaking hands with another person

-Your operating agreement or articles of organization may have requirements on how to change your business structure.
+Your operating agreement or articles of organization likely spell out exactly how ownership changes have to be handled.

 2. Understand What Your Buyer Wants